-Now that this project is fully implemented, all Chapter 30, 1606, or 1607, beneficiaries will have to submit their monthly verifications through either the WAVE application or from a touch-tone phone.
+Chapter 30, 1606, or 1607 beneficiaries will have to submit their monthly verifications through either the WAVE application or from a touch-tone phone.
 Details on these verification options are below.

 Internet Verification Program– Best OptionWAVE [Web Automated Verification of Enrollment] is available 24 hours a day to Chapter 30 & 1606 students choosing to confirm their monthly enrollment via the internet.
 It has the same advantage as using the toll-free phone number, with additional benefits to include the ability to:

 - Check the student benefit status [term dates & training time];

 - Check the last payment issue date & monthly rate [based on full months attendance];